How You Can Know If You Have Termites

 • Finding piles of wings underneath of doors and windows left behind by swarming termites.

 If you have discovered that termites have chosen your home to invade it is important to know that you are not alone.
 In fact termites are responsible for over 5 billion dollars’ worth of damages to homes all across the United States.
-And while termites are bad news, there is good news, the termite experts at Active Pest Control can quickly and safely eliminate termites from your Tennessee home through the use of the environmentally friendly Sentricon® System.
+And while termites are bad news, there is good news, the termite experts at Active Pest Control can quickly and safely eliminate termites from your Georgia home through the use of the environmentally friendly Sentricon® System.

 The Sentricon® system works by placing stations around your property that are filled with a specially developed bait.
 The workers are attracted to this bait even more so than the wood that they find so tasty.
 The workers bring the bait, along with a death sentence back to the colony.
 The bait works to effectively kill all the kings, queens and all other members of the colony.
 It’s that simple, no digging, trenching, or harsh chemicals needed!
 The bait stations can then be routinely monitored by our technicians so that future problems with termites will not be an issue for you or your home!